Lesley Wiseman Albritton

 About

-Lesley Wiseman Albritton is the Project Director and Managing Attorney of the Disaster Relief Project at Legal Aid of North Carolina, Inc., where she is privileged to work with a team of outstanding lawyers, paralegals, and social workers assisting North Carolinians recover from natural disasters.
-The project provides legal assistance and education to survivors of natural disasters in North Carolina and supports equitable community economic development and long-term recovery in disaster-impacted communities.
-In this role, Ms. Albritton leads LANC’s response to Hurricanes Matthew, Florence, and Dorian, Tropical Storm Fred and numerous other smaller events.
-Ms. Albritton is a member of the State Emergency Management Housing Recovery Support Function, serves on the boards of the NC Housing Coalition and the North Carolina Voluntary Organizations Active in Disasters and is a member of the North Carolina Rural Inclusive Recovery Network’s steering committee.
-She is a contributing author to the American Bar Association’s recent book, Meeting the Legal Needs of Disaster Survivors and co-author of the article, Disasters Do Discriminate: Black Land Tenure and Disaster Relief Programs, which was published in the ABA Journal on Affordable Housing.
-She regularly teaches continuing legal education classes on disaster law to other attorneys.
+Lesley Wiseman Albritton is the Chief Operations Officer of Legal Aid of North Carolina.
+She also leads the firm’s legislative affairs work.
+Before joining LANC, Ms. Albritton served as a judicial clerk for Ohio’s Third Appellate District and spent several years in private practice.
+She began her career at LANC as a staff attorney and the supervising attorney in the Greenville office, where she represented domestic violence survivors and subsidized housing clients.
+She then led the statewide Disaster Relief Projects, leading the firm’s response to Hurricane Matthew, Hurricane Florence, and Tropical Storm Fred.
+Ms. Albritton serves on the boards of the NC Housing Coalition and the North Carolina Voluntary Organizations Active in Disasters.
+She is a contributing author to the American Bar Association’s book, Meeting the Legal Needs of Disaster Survivors and co-author of the article, Disasters Do Discriminate: Black Land Tenure and Disaster Relief Programs, which was published in the ABA Journal on Affordable Housing.
 She received her law degree from Ohio Northern University, where she graduated with High Distinction.
 She was named a 2019 Leader in the Law by North Carolina Lawyer’s Weekly.
-She lives in Greenville, North Carolina with her husband and three sons.
+And is a 2024 recipient of the 50 Most Influential Women Award presented by North Carolina Lawyer’s Weekly and the Charlotte Business Journal.
+She lives in Greenville with her husband and three sons.